This Greek braised cod is a tasty and affordable way to prepare a sustainable fish. Serve with polenta and braised greens for a Mediterranean feast!

 Now I try to plan in seafood about twice a week.
 Usually one recipe is something made with canned fish, like my fancy tuna salad, a pasta sauce, like my puttansca or garlic-anchovy oil (do it!), or just a snack of spicy mustard and sardines on whole grain crackers.
 Then once I week, I pick up some type of fresh fish to prepare for dinner.
 Usually it's salmon, but lately I've been trying more options.

 Sustainability is something that's really important to me.
-It's one of my main considerations when deciding what to eat, right up there with taste and my desire to feel generally great.
+It's one of my main considerations when deciding what to eat, right up there with taste and my desire to feel good.
 With seafood (and other animal foods), it's especially important.
 Marine environments are being irreparably damaged by irresponsible and destructive fishing practices.
 Overfishing is a huge problem and somewhere between 70-85% of the worlds fisheries are being fished at or beyond maximum production, or have already crashed.
 Many fishing practices are harmful to the marine environment as well, damaging the seafloor and resulting in high levels of by catch, which often gets thrown away uneaten.

 When I'm not purchasing local seafood from one of the smaller grocers around here, I use Monterrey Bay Aquarium's seafood watch app to figure out the best options.
 Actually, I remember my first introduction to sustainable seafood at Monterrey Bay Aquarium itself when I visited back in 6th grade.
 They've certainly been on the issue a long time!
 Another great place to shop for seafood is Whole Foods.
 They've really set the bar with seafood labeling and purchasing practices.